matthw/ctf/flare-on_10/ch10/README.md

 ## 1. Back to the future

-The real challenge here was that i was mostly reversing in sweat pants, crashing on my sofa and the PDP11 emulator liked to max out one my CPU core, having the side effect of draining my battery and me regularly having to run for power.
+The real challenge here was that i was mostly reversing in sweat pants, crashing on my sofa and the PDP11 emulator liked to max out one my CPU core, having the side effect of draining my battery and having me regularly run for power.
 That helped reaching the 10000 steps a days fitness goal.

-Anyway, I fiddled around 5 mins to attach the tape, then it was pretty straightfoward, as i used to type the same during my solaris 2.6 days:
+Anyway, I fiddled around 5 mins to attach the tape, then getting to run the binary was pretty straightfoward, as i used to type the same during my solaris 2.6 days:

 ```
 # stty erase ^H